gradle/gradle/subprojects/docs/src/docs/release/notes.md

  * The Signing Plugin now supports [signing all artifacts of a publication](#signing-publications).
  * The Maven Publish Plugin now provides a dedicated, type-safe [DSL to customize the POM generated](#customizing-the-generated-pom) as part of a Maven publication.
+ * The Ivy Publish Plugin now provides a dedicated, type-safe [DSL to customize the Ivy module descriptor generated](#customizing-the-generated-ivy-module-descriptor) as part of an Ivy publication.
  * Configuration-wide [dependency excludes are now published](#configuration-wide-dependency-excludes-are-now-published)

 The `maven-publish` and `ivy-publish` plugins are now considered stable and use of the `maven` plugin is discouraged as it will eventually be deprecated — please migrate.